rpl23/ETF_Analysis_Trading/etf-report.md

 - Optimize trade timing based on market dynamics

 ### Model Architecture
-The core prediction engine employs a sophisticated dual-model Random Forest approach that balances conservative and aggressive prediction strategies.
+The core prediction engine employs a dual-model Random Forest approach that balances conservative and aggressive prediction strategies.
 This architecture was specifically designed to address the challenge of achieving optimal precision-recall tradeoffs in ETF price prediction.

 The dual-model system consists of two distinct Random Forest classifiers with carefully tuned parameters.
 Each model serves a specific purpose in the prediction framework:
 ```python